 The two colleges with the highest growth rate between 2016 and 2017 were Keble, which grew almost 36% to £126 million, and New College, up 27% to £287 million.

-As well as seeing high levels of growth across the richest colleges, there also appears to be clear links between the wealth of a college and how well its students perform academically.
+As well as the highest levels of growth being reserved to the richest colleges, there also appears to be clear links between the wealth of a student’s college and how well they perform academically.

 Cherwell analysis of Norrington Table data between 2006-2017 shows that seventeen of the top twenty best academically performing colleges are also among the top twenty richest colleges.

-Merton, New, Magdalen, and St John’s top the tables for best average results in Finals examinations – all of which also sit in the top six for largest endowments (not including All Souls, which does not feature in the Norrington Table).
+Merton, New, Magdalen, and St John’s top the tables for best average results in Finals examinations – all of which also sit in the top six for largest endowments (excluding All Souls, which does not feature in the Norrington Table).

 Harris Manchester is the institution with the lowest average Norrington Table score, and is also the poorest college.